HMCS Charlottetown (FFH 339): Maritime security operations

 In early 2024, Charlottetown sailed to take part in the NATO military exercise Steadfast Defender, the largest NATO military exercise in 36 years.
 After returning from Steadfast Defender, the frigate departed in June to become the flagship of Standing NATO Maritime Group 2 (SNMG2) in the Mediterranean Sea.

+In February 2026, Charlottetown set sail from Halifax to take part in UN Operation Neon, for enforcement of maritime sanctions, as well as CAF Operation Horizon, to promote allied cooperation in the Indo-Pacific.
+In March, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review in Sydney Harbour.